peter-evans/slash-command-dispatch/docs/updating.md

   /send "hello world!"
   ```

-- The `commands` input can now be newline separated, or comma separated.
+- The `commands` input can now be newline separated, or comma-separated.

   e.g.
   ```yml